This is my life’s purpose and I am on a mission to help others reach higher ground.~Kristy Mox

 So you want to change your life, but where do you begin?
 How do you pick a Life Coach?
 There are a million self-proclaimed “Life Coaches” crawling out of the woodwork these days, but I’m not here to talk about them.
-The pond I swim in is still rather small, but I’ve got real estate here, I am confident this is my life’s purpose and I am on a mission to help others.
+The pond I swim in is still rather small, but I’ve got real estate here, I am confident this is my life’s purpose and I am on a mission to help others reach higher ground.

 Even more odd to me than all the life coaches out there are the life coaching courses and certifications becoming available.
 When I embarked upon my journey to become a coach, certifications were slim to none.
-There was only one coach I wanted to learn from, and that is Tony Robbins!
-He doesn’t even refer to himself as a “Life Coach” either.
-But there is no doubt he is a master at this craft.
+There was only one coach I wanted to learn from, and that is Tony Robbins.
+While he doesn’t refer to himself as a “Life Coach” and he seems to be venturing down a different path these days, there is no doubt he is a master at this craft.

 I knew that the first time I saw him speak and that is precisely where I went for my certification.
 Technically speaking I am a certified Strategic Interventionist, among a number of other certifications.
 Pretty fitting start since I later went on to become a Certified (Substance Abuse) Peer Support Specialist.